pratheesh1/Express-app/README.md

 - ts-node
 - typescript
-- all type dependencied (refer package.json)
+- all @type dependencies for ts (refer package.json)